- rheumatoid arthritis in adults

 - prednisone or other glucocorticoids

-- nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen or naproxen
+- nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen

 - other pain relievers